 Mild Cognitive Impairment & the Brain Cortex

 In the study, older adults who participated in a moderate exercise program were able to increase the thickness of their brain’s cortex.
 The cortex is the part of the brain that usually atrophies with Alzheimer’s disease.
-Both healthy, older adults and those already diagnosed with mild cognitive impairment showed improvement.
+Noteworthy, older adults and those already diagnosed with mild cognitive impairment showed improvement.
 However, the MCI patients improved more than those who were already healthy, with significant improvement of memory recall.
 Furthermore, when it came to improving the cortical layer of the brain, those with MCI showed the greatest improvement.

 Exercise May Reverse Neurodegeneration

 The participants in the study were aged 61-88 and were previously physically inactive.
 The exercise included walking on a treadmill four times a week.
-Over the course of the twelve-week study, the average improvement of cardiorespiratory fitness was 8%, regardless of whether the patient was healthy or showed initial stages of mild cognitive impairment.
+Consequently, over the course of the twelve-week study, the average improvement of cardiorespiratory fitness was 8%, regardless of whether the patient was healthy or showed initial stages of mild cognitive impairment.

 First Study/Needs More Research